 Our examination engagement does not provide a legal determination on Citizens of the World Charter School - Kansas City's compliance with the specified requirements.
-Our examination did, however, disclose that the School did not meet compliance with Missouri laws and regulations as the School was not adequately collateralized during the year.

-In our opinion, except for the condition described in the fourth paragraph, Citizens of the World Charter School - Kansas City complied in all material respects, with the aforementioned requirements for the year ended June 30, 2022.
+In our opinion, Citizens of the World Charter School - Kansas City complied in all material respects, with the aforementioned requirements for the year ended June 30, 2023.